-The ADN2813 is a delay- and phase-locked loop circuit for clock recovery and data retiming from an NRZ encoded data stream.
-The phase of the input data signal is tracked by two separate feedback loops that share a common control voltage.
+The ADN2804 is a delay- and phase-locked loop circuit for clock recovery and data retiming from an NRZ encoded data stream.
+The phase of the input data signal is tracked by two separate feedback loops, which share a common control voltage.
 A high speed delay-locked loop path uses a voltage controlled phase shifter to track the high frequency components of input jitter.
-A separate phase control loop, comprised of the VCO, tracks the low frequency components of input jitter.
-The initial frequency of the VCO is set by yet a third loop, which compares the VCO frequency with the input data frequency and sets the coarse tuning voltage.
+A separate phase control loop, composed of the VCO, tracks the low frequency components of input jitter.
+The initial frequency of the VCO is set by yet a third loop that compares the VCO frequency with the input data frequency and sets the coarse tuning voltage.
 The jitter tracking phase-locked loop controls the VCO by the fine-tuning control.

 The delay and phase loops together track the phase of the input data signal.
-For example, when the clock lags input data, the phase detector drives the VCO to a higher frequency and increases the delay through the phase shifter; both of these actions serve to reduce the phase error between the clock and data.
-The faster clock picks up phase, while the delayed data loses phase.
-Because the loop filter is an integrator, the static phase error is driven to zero.
+For example, when the clock lags the input data, the phase detector drives the VCO to a higher frequency and increases the delay through the phase shifter; both of these actions serve to reduce the phase error between the clock and the data.
+The faster clock picks up phase, whereas the delayed data loses phase.
+Because the loop filter is an integrator, the static phase error is driven to 0°.

-Another view of the circuit is that the phase shifter implements the zero required for frequency compensation of a second-order phase-locked loop, and this zero is placed in the feedback path and, thus, does not appear in the closed-loop transfer function.
+Another view of the circuit is that the phase shifter implements the zero required for frequency compensation of a second-order phase-locked loop, and this zero is placed in the feedback path; therefore, it does not appear in the closed-loop transfer function.
 Jitter peaking in a conventional second-order phase-locked loop is caused by the presence of this zero in the closed-loop transfer function.
 Because this circuit has no zero in the closed-loop transfer, jitter peaking is minimized.

 The delay and phase loops together simultaneously provide wideband jitter accommodation and narrow-band jitter filtering.
-The linearized block diagram in Figure 17 shows that the jitter transfer function, Z(s)/X(s), is a second-order low-pass providing excellent filtering.
+The linearized block diagram in Figure 17 shows that the jitter transfer function, Z(s)/X(s), provides excellent second-order low-pass filtering.
 Note that the jitter transfer has no zero, unlike an ordinary second-order phase-locked loop.
-This means that the main PLL loop has virtually zero jitter peaking (see Figure 18).
-This makes this circuit ideal for signal regenerator applications where jitter peaking in a cascade of regenerators can contribute to hazardous jitter accumulation.
+This means that the main PLL loop has virtually no jitter peaking (see Figure 18), making this circuit ideal for signal regenerator applications, where jitter peaking in a cascade of regenerators can contribute to hazardous jitter accumulation.

 The error transfer, e(s)/X(s), has the same high-pass form as an ordinary phase-locked loop.
-This transfer function is free to be optimized to give excellent wideband jitter accommodation, because the jitter transfer function, Z(s)/X(s), provides the narrow-band jitter filtering.
+This transfer function can be optimized to accommodate a significant amount of wideband jitter, because the jitter transfer function, Z(s)/X(s), provides the narrow-band jitter filtering.

 Figure 17.
-ADN2813 PLL/DLL Architecture
+PLL/DLL Architecture

 Figure 18.
-ADN2813 Jitter Response vs. Conventional PLL
+Jitter Response vs. Conventional PLL